namvnngu/typescript-pixijs-game-template/README.md

     <img src="logo.svg" />
 </p>

-# Typescript Template For Pure Canvas Game
+# Typescript Template with SCSS For Pure Canvas Game

 The Typescript template is bundled by Parcel.